davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

 - Results in less API calls
 - Will get messages a soon as one arrives (decreasing latency)
 - Set between 1 to 20 seconds
-- Prefereable over Short polling
+- Preferable over Short polling
 - Enabled - two ways:
   - At Queue Level
-  - At the API level using **ReceiveMessageWaitTimeSeconds** when Consumer requests to read.
+  - At the API level using `ReceiveMessageWaitTimeSeconds` when Consumer requests to read.

 ### SQS Extended Client